EduCordova/MiniDashboardVueJS/README.md

-# DashboardJavaScript
+# MiniDashboardVueJS
-JQuery vs VueJS
+This is an example of my learned lessons using VueJS 2